 4. Tendinitis

-- Common sports: Tennis, baseball, and running.
+- a.
+Common sports: Tennis, baseball, running, and swimming.

 5. ACL Injuries

-- Common sports: Soccer, basketball, and skiing.
+- a.
+Common sports: Soccer, basketball, skiing, and football.

 Sports injuries, ranging from acute to chronic, can be caused by ineffective training, inadequate footwear, and improper equipment.
 Treatments include rest, ice, compression, and elevation.